Shael Oswal

-Shael Oswal (born 28 May 1978) is a Singapore-based industrialist, entrepreneur and singer.
+Shael Oswal (born 28 May 1978) is a Singapore-based Indian industrialist, entrepreneur and singer.
 He is the scion of Oswal group company Oswal Agro Mills and Oswal Greentech.
 He was the singer of the video album Soniye Hiriye released in 2006.
 He married actress Sameksha in July 2020.
 She was also the co-star of his album in Makhmalli Pyaar, Tere Naal.
 His latest video album Ishaara was directed by his wife Sameksha which was released in 2021.

 Personal life

 Shael Oswal was born on 28 May 1978 in Ludhiana, Punjab, His father Abhey Kumar Oswal was a textile businessman and his mother Aruna Oswal took charge as the chairman of the firm after his father demise in 2016, his brother's name is Pankaj Oswal and his sister Shallu Jindal is married to Indian businessman Naveen Jindal.
 He did his schooling at Mayo College and graduated from Delhi University in commerce.
 Shael married actress Sameksha at local Gurudwara in Singapore in July 2020.
 Before tying the knot, Oswal has shot a couple of albums like Makhmalli Pyaar and Tere Naal with her.
 He has two children Shivam and Sohanaa Oswal from his estranged wife.